anonyd0go/the_iron_guard/README.md

 # The Iron Guard
 This repository is a password manager built in Rust.
 At the moment it is made to be a command-line tool and can only store passwords in a JSON file.
 I will be working on improving these things later.
+The main focus at the moment is storring the encrypted password following OWASP best practices.